efecan0/efecan0.github.io/_posts/2024-10-31-hello-world.md

 After finishing with the Preprocessor, hello.i met the skilled Compiler.
 Shaped like a computer screen displaying lines of code, the Compiler said excitedly:

 **Compiler:** “Welcome, hello.i!
-I’m the Compiler, and my job is to compile your code.
-I will turn you into machine language!”
+I’m the Compiler, and my job is to compile your code into assembly language.
+Let’s get started!”

 The Compiler processed the code step by step, checking for syntax errors and ensuring it followed the rules of the language.
 It created an assembly file named hello.s.